nitishb-dev/Cricket-Management/README.md

 - **Social Features** - Player interactions and messaging
 - **Payment Integration** - Subscription management for clubs

-## 🤝 **Contributing**

-This project demonstrates modern full-stack development with AI assistance.
-Feel free to:
-- Fork the repository
-- Submit pull requests
-- Report issues
-- Suggest enhancements

-## 📄 **License**

-This project is open source and available under the [MIT License](LICENSE).

 ---

 **Built with ❤️ using AI-augmented development**